The LSST DESC DC2 Simulated Sky Survey: Data Release Data Products

 Next we show three examples of tests that are important across the cosmological probes targeted by DC2 and which have been carried out on the final data product, the DPDD catalogs.
 Just as for cosmoDC2, we used the DESCQA framework to run the validation tests.
 By using the same validation framework, we can readily include a comparison to the cosmoDC2 extragalactic catalog and to the observational data.
 For both the cosmoDC2 catalog and the final DC2 object catalogs, detailed validation papers are in preparation.

 The first validation test shown in \autoref{fig:dndmag}, examines the cumulative galaxy number density as a function of $r$-band magnitude.
 The light gray vertical band in the upper panel shows the validation region identified by the DESC working groups for cosmoDC2 ($24 < r < 27.5$).
 The design specification for cosmoDC2 required that the galaxy number density in this region lie within $\pm$40\% of the HSC data (dark gray horizontal band in the lower panel).
 Since HSC data does not cover the full range of magnitudes relevant for LSST, the validation data was extrapolated out to a magnitude of 30 in $r$-band.
 As was shown in \cite{korytov}, the extragalactic catalog (depicted here as the blue line) met the requirement.
 As mentioned above, for the instance catalogs we impose a cut on galaxies with magnitudes larger than 29 in $r$-band to reduce the catalog size.
 The orange line shows the results for five years of DC2 data.
+As expected, this falls below the blue line for cosmoDC2 at magnitudes $r>26$ due to blending effects and the limited depth of the DC2 data.